-We encourage but do not require you to provide the following option as part of your compiler.
-It will be a big help to you when debugging code generation.
+• --irrun: Generate and interpret intermediate code.
+We encourage but do not require you to provide a non-trivial implementation of --irrun for your compiler.
+It will be a big help to you when debugging code generation, and it should be straightforward since we have already provided you a Java implementation of an IR interpreter.